 THE “DOES IT” LIST FOR GOOD COMPOSITION: In this class, we’ll discuss what I consider the ten most important areas to remember when composing your photographs, and you’ll learn to love what I call my Fifteen Point Inspection Plan.
 This is when the commonly used phrase ‘use it or lose it’ will start to make sense.
 My Plan will become an important addition to the camera bag and you’ll carry it with you wherever you go.
 I have conducted workshops in Maine, Santa Fe, California, Florida, Texas, and Canada.

-Intermediate to advanced amateurs as well as working professionals have all learned how to take their photography up a level.
-I promise you that “stretching your frame of mind”, breaking the rules, and making mistakes in a supportive atmosphere will be a great way to spend the four weeks and learn!
-At the end of this course, provided you have committed yourself to the process of making better pictures, you will walk away with a much greater command of your craft.
-You’ll be at a higher level of perception, and have a redesigned portfolio to show off your new skills.
-Since the class centers around the basic ‘elements of design’, I promise you that everyone, no matter the skill level, will benefit from this class.
+From beginners, to Intermediate, photographers, to advanced amateurs, to working professionals have all learned how to take their photography up a level.
+I promise you that “Stretching Your Frame of Mind”, breaking all the rules, and making mistakes in a supportive atmosphere will be a great way to spend the four weeks.
+At the end of this course, provided that you have committed yourself to the process of making stronger images, you’ll walk away with a much greater command of your craft.
+You’ll be at a higher level of perception and have a redesigned group of photographs to show off your skills.
+Since the class centers around the basic elements of design, I promise you that everyone no matter their proficiency in photography, will benefit from this class.

 My work can be viewed at: www.joebaraban.com